Civil Unions in Australia

 In Australia, laws regarding marriage are within the exclusive constitutional jurisdiction of the Commonwealth government.
 In 2017, the Marriage Act 1961 definition of marriage was amended to read ‘the union of two people to the exclusion of all others voluntarily entered into for life.’
 Previously the definition had read ‘the union of a man and a woman.’

-Nonetheless, in response to a push for civil unions and the recognition of same-sex relationships, New South Wales, Victoria, Queensland, Tasmania, and the Australian Capital Territory have all enacted legislation to allow for the registration of committed relationships, including same-sex relationships.
-Of these States and territories, Tasmania and Victoria have the most comprehensive laws, going beyond registration and recognition of these relationships and allowing for agreements regarding financial matters, maintenance and other domestic matters.
+Prior to the introduction of same-sex marriage, New South Wales, Victoria, Queensland, Tasmania, and the Australian Capital Territory had all enacted legislation to allow for the registration of committed relationships, including same-sex relationships.
+Of these states and territories, Tasmania and Victoria have the most comprehensive laws, going beyond registration and recognition of these relationships and allowing for agreements regarding financial matters, maintenance and other domestic matters.

 Part 5 of the Relationships Act 2003 entitles any partner of a relationship to commence proceedings for financial adjustment in a Tasmanian court, except where there has been a Deed, in which case the Deed is enforceable as a contract.
 An application to Court must be made within 2 years of the ending of such a relationship.
 The Court is to have regard to similar factors which the Family Court must take into account when making an order to divide assets.

 The Relationships Register Act 2010 allows for the registration of relationships, regardless of sex.
 In order to have the relationship registered, at least one of the adults must reside in New South Wales.
 Neither party can be married or in a relationship with another person, and they must not be related to each other, including by adoption.
 Applications are supported by statutory declaration attesting that both parties are eligible to have the relationship registered.